zingerw1/epl_score_predictor/README.md

 2. **Preprocessing**: Cleans the data, selects relevant columns (HomeTeam, AwayTeam, FTHG, FTAG), and encodes team names using LabelEncoder.

-3. **Model Training**: Trains two Linear Regression models:
+3. **Model Training**: Trains two Random Forest Regression models:

    - One for predicting home team goals (FTHG)
    - One for predicting away team goals (FTAG)
-   - Features: Encoded home team and away team.
+   - Features: Encoded home team and away team, shots on target, corners, fouls, cards, red cards.

 4. **Prediction**: For given home and away teams, encodes them and uses the models to predict goals.